 Does this microwave cheesecake taste like real cheesecake?

 Not exactly.
 If you want a real cheesecake, I highly recommend this wonderfully creamy keto cheesecake.
-But although it’s not true cheesecake (the ratios are different), this microwave cheesecake is very close to the real thing.
+But although it’s not true cheesecake (the ratios are different), it is very close to the real thing.
 Its texture is creamy, it has a pleasant vanilla flavor, and it’s just sweet enough.

 The cake comes out of the microwave puffy, then deflates a little, although it retains a nice volume.
 The center is just a little sunken, but that center will end up on the bottom of the cake – after you invert it onto a plate, the top is nice and smooth.